 Who can enter

 We welcome nominatons from any tertiary educator who has been working in an education position for at least four years full-time, or equivalent, and is employed with an organisation that receives Tertiary Education Commission (TEC) funding.

 Get behind the awards

-Download a copy of the 2023 flyer and share it with your networks.
+Download a flyer and share it with your networks.